coenbakker/sso/README.md

 # Authorization Server for a Single Sign-On (SSO) service
 This repository houses the authorization server for a Single Sign-On (SSO) service.

 Users authenticate by logging into the authorization server using their credentials.
-Note that this server does not integrate with any third-party identity providers (e.g., Google, GitHub), meaning authentication and identity is solely managed through the provided credentials.
+Note that this server does not integrate with any third-party identity providers (e.g., Google, GitHub), meaning authentication and identity are solely managed through the provided credentials.

 Additionally, this repository includes an example SSO client, which can be found in the `/example_client` directory.